seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab04-Configure-and-deploy-a-relational-data-storage-solution/LabExercise-5.md

     ![img](../media/elast7.png)

 12. Now it shows the database **adventureworkscontoso** added to the elastic pool, it lists the database into the option – Ready to be added to this pool.
-Please select **Save**.
+Now click on **Save**.

     ![img](../media/elast8.png)

 13. It starts a deployment to add Azure SQL Database into the elastic pool, and will take 2-3 minutes to complete the deployment.
-Please select **Go to resource** after completing the deployment.
+Select **Go to resource** after completing the deployment.

 14. Select **Configure**, then under **Databases** tab, you can see the database **adventureworkscontoso** added.